 What's next, you ask?
 Even more explanation of DevTools tabs!
 Onto "Memory."

-The “Memory” section is where it gets really interesting and interactive.
+The "Memory" section is where it gets exciting and interactive.

 This panel can help you detect potential memory issues.
-It shows you how much memory is being taken up by every component of your site.
-You can view the memory on your website with the blue “Take a Snapshot” button.
+It shows you how much every component of your site is taking up memory.
+You can view the memory on your website with the blue "Take a Snapshot" button.